lahndrick/Video-processor/README.md

 4. zip file extracts all images seperately (create a folder before zipping)
 5. Add error tracking
 6. ability to choose between downloading or displaying on screen
+7. frontend camera so phones can use it